Wannabook/wannabook-api/README.md

 * Go to ```http://localhost:5000/```

 ### Working with database
-To generate initial DB and (or) run outstanding migrations, create `config.json` based on `config-example.json`.
+1. To generate initial DB and (or) run outstanding migrations, create `config.json` based on `config-example.json`.
 Put quotes around every entry except `null`s.

-Run `sequelize db:create` and it will create the DB 'Wannabook' as specified in `config.json`.
+2. Run `sequelize db:create` and it will create the DB 'Wannabook' as specified in `config.json`.

-Inside of migrations folder, you will find all migrations.
+3. Inside of migrations folder, you will find all migrations.
 To run them, do `sequelize db:migrate` and only new migrations will run.
 They will update your DB accordingly.

+4. Fill the DB with test date by running `npx sequelize db:seed:all`